HORSE AND TOMATO

 Hello, the woman says.

-Please, he waves to a chair opposite his at the table.
+Please, the man motions towards a chair opposite his at the table.

 The woman walks to the chair and loosens the straps of her coat.
-The man takes the coat from her shoulders and she sits down, removing her sunglasses.
+The man appears behind her and takes the coat from her shoulders.
+Noiselessly, the woman sits down, removing her sunglasses and placing them on the table.

-The man folds the coat in half and places it gently on the edge of the table.
-He glides over to his chair and sits down.
+The man folds her coat in half and puts it on the edge of the table.
+Noiselessly, he also sits down.

 He looks at the woman.

 Are you hungry?
 Would you like some of this food?
-That's a horse and tomato sandwich.
+Horse and tomato sandwich.
 We can split it if you like.

-No, the woman says, she brings up her purse and sets it in her lap.
+No, the woman says and she brings up her purse and sets it in her lap.

 May I smoke in here? she asks.

-But the man has started to admire his sandwich.
-Two slabs of horse and the tomato sliced thin and the liberal portions of mayo spread underneath both pieces of bread.
-Hm?
+But the man is admiring his sandwich.
+Two slabs of horse and the tomato sliced thin, liberal portions of mayo spread underneath both pieces of dark rye bread.

 The man stares at her for a while and then looks back down at the sandwich.